 Section 5(b).
-Surgical and anesthesia services provided by physicians and other health care professionals
+Surgical and Anesthesia Services Provided by Physicians and Other Health Care Professionals

 - Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is \$350 per person (\$700 if enrollment is Self Plus one or Self and Family) under the High and Standard Option.
 The calendar year deductible applies to almost all benefits in this Section.
 We added "(No deductible)" to show when the calendar year deductible does not apply. - The non-PPO benefits are the standard benefits of this Plan.
 PPO benefits apply only when you use a PPO provider.
-When no PPO provider is available, non-PPO benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
+When no PPO provider is available, non-PPO benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works.
 Also read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over. - The services listed below are for the charges billed by a physician or other health care professional for your surgical care.
 See Section 5(c) for charges associated with the facility (i.e., hospital, surgical center, etc.). - When using a PPO hospital, the professionals who provide services may not all be PPO providers.
 If they are not, they will be paid by this Plan as non-PPO providers.
 However, if services are performed by non-PPO radiologists, anesthesiologists, emergency room physicians, hospitalists, neonatologists or pathologists at a PPO hospital, we will pay up to the Plan allowable at the preferred provider rate. - YOU MUST GET PRECERTIFICATION FOR SOME SURGICAL PROCEDURES.
 Please refer to the precertification information shown in Section 3 to be sure which services require precertification.

-Benefits Description pay year deductible Note: The calendar year deductible applies to almost all benefits in this Section.
-We say "(No deductible)" when it does not apply.
-Surgical procedures High Option Standard Option A comprehensive range of services, such as: PPO: 10% of the Plan PPO: 15% of the Plan Operative procedures allowance allowance Treatment of fractures, including casting Non-PPO: 25% of the Non-PPO: 35% of the Normal pre- and post-operative care by the surgeon Plan allowance and any difference between our allowance and the billed Plan allowance and any difference between our allowance and the billed Correction of amblyopia and strabismus Endoscopy procedures amount amount Biopsy procedures Removal of tumors and cysts Correction of congenital anomalies - limited to children under the age of 18 unless there is a functional deficit (see Reconstructive surgery) Surgical treatment of obesity is covered for adults aged 18 years or older, with presence of persistent severe obesity, documented in contemporaneous clinical records, defined as any of the following: - Body mass index (BMI) (see appendix) exceeding 40; or
+Benefits Description You After the calendar Note: The calendar year deductible applies to We say "(No deductible)" whe Section.
+Surgica l procedures High Option Standard Option A comp Ope Trea Norr Corr Biop Rem Corr prehensive range of services, such as: rative procedures atment of fractures, including casting mal pre- and post-operative care by the surgeon rection of amblyopia and strabismus oscopy procedures osy procedures avoid of tumors and cysts rection of congenital anomalies - limited to children under age of 18 unless there is a functional deficit (see onstructive surgery) PPO: 10% of the Plan allowance Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount PPO: 15% of the Plan allowance Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount or ol in co gical treatment of obesity is covered for adults aged 18 years lder, with presence of persistent severe obesity, documented ontemporaneous clinical records, defined as any of the owing: